ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Transporting CMW in X.509 Messages {#x509}

-There are cases where CMW need to be transported in PKIX messages, for example in Certificate Signing Requests (CSRs) {{-csr-a}}, or in X.509 Certificates and Certificate Revocation Lists (CRLs) {{DICE-arch}}.
+CMW may need to be transported in PKIX messages, such as Certificate Signing Requests (CSRs) or in X.509 Certificates and Certificate Revocation Lists (CRLs).
+The former use is documented in {{-csr-a}}, the latter in Section 6.1 of {{DICE-arch}}.

 This section specifies the CMW extension to carry CMW objects.